harrymash2006/react-native-agnoplayer/README.md

 ### License
 -------------

-Here are the licensing terms:

 *   The AgnoPlayerView is licensed under the MIT License.
 *   You can use the AgnoPlayerView for free, but you must include the copyright notice in your application.
 *   You can modify the AgnoPlayerView, but you must include the copyright notice in your application.

 ### Contact
 -------------

-Here are the contact details:

 *   Email: harrymash2006@gmail.com